How to do a plugin audit

 When you have two (or more) plugins installed that are performing the same functionality, your site is ripe for a plugin conflict.
 Multiple plugins trying to perform the same function can also slow down your website.
 Common duplicate plugins we see are:

 - SEO plugins (i.e. All in One SEO and Yoast)

 - Security plugins (i.e. Wordfence Security and All in One WP Security)

 - Caching plugins (i.e. W3 Total Cache and WP Rocket)

 Be sure to never install duplicate plugins.
 For example, if you already have Yoast installed and want to try All in One SEO instead, deactivate Yoast FIRST.

 Good plugins release frequent or semi-frequent updates.
 When plugin updates become available, update them.
-It's super important to keep your plugins up to date so that your site is secure (see "outdated plugins" above).
+It is vital to keep your plugins up to date so that your site remains as secure as possible (see "outdated plugins" above).

 Note about plugin updates: If a plugin just released a major update (i.e. a whole version number changed, like 5.9 to 6.0), it is wise to wait a couple of weeks before updating.
 That gives the plugin developers time to wrinkle out any bugs in a big update.

 Inactive plugins should be deleted from your website.
 You can always re-install the plugin later if needed.